evakathie/ux-portfolio/projects/user-knowledge-base.md

 <h4>Test & Iterate</h4>

 <p>After creating the concept, we implemented it using Atlassian Jira.
 Now it was time to test the concept.
-For this we set up a <strong>weekly "UKB Inbox"-Meeting</strong> (UKB is our appriviation for User Insights Knowledge Base), where we went through data together to get a feeling for the process and work with our concept.
+For this we set up a <strong>weekly "UKB Inbox"-Meeting</strong> (UKB is our abbreviation for User Insights Knowledge Base), where we went through data together to get a feeling for the process and work with our concept.
 After a few months we then did a <strong>Retrospective</strong> to get feedback from all the colleagues working with the User Insights Knowledge Base and continuously improved it.
 A few improvements we did over time:</p>

 <ul>
-    <li>Introduction of metrics to make the data easier comparable</li>
+    <li>Introduction of automatically generated metrics (described below) to make the data easier comparable</li>
     <li>Including (already existing) Feature tickets into the Knowledge Base to improve the sometimes existing connection between user needs and existing Features</li>
 </ul>